lyngon/redgrease/docs/source/executing.rst

     :end-before: # #
     :emphasize-lines: 5, 12

-These two new functions, ``get_keys_by_type_dict`` and ``get_commones_type``, both extend the earlier ``get_keys_by_type`` function with more operations.
+These two new functions, ``get_keys_by_type_dict`` and ``get_commonest_type``, both extend the earlier ``get_keys_by_type`` function with more operations.
 The former function collates the results in a dictionary.
 The latter finds the key-type that is most common in the keyspace.

-Note that both functions end with the :meth:`run() <redgrease.gears.OpenGearFunction.run>` action, which indicates that the functions will run as an on-demand batch-job, but also that it is 'closed' and cannot be exteded further.
+Note that both functions end with the :meth:`run() <redgrease.gears.OpenGearFunction.run>` action, which indicates that the functions will run as an on-demand batch-job, but also that it is 'closed' and cannot be extended further.

-Let's excute thes functions in some different ways.
+Let's execute these functions in some different ways.

-.. _exe_gear_function_obj_pyexcute:
+.. _exe_gear_function_obj_pyexecute:

 Execute with :meth:`.Gears.pyexecute` method
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The most ideomatic way of executing GearFunction objects is just to pass it to :meth:`.Gears.pyexecute`:
+The most idiomatic way of executing GearFunction objects is just to pass it to :meth:`.Gears.pyexecute`:

 .. literalinclude:: ../../examples/exe_example.py
     :start-after: # # Method 1